allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 Why do I emphasize logging so much?
 Isn't it enough to log only errors?
-After all, we have metrics that inform us about the performance of our client.
+After all, we have metrics that inform us about the performance of our clients.
 Metrics won't provide us with the details of the communication, but logs will.
-And these details can turn out to be crucial in the analysis of incidents, which may reveal, for example, incorrect data produced by our service.
+These details can turn out to be crucial in the analysis of incidents, which may reveal, for example, incorrect data produced by our service.

 Logs are like backups.
-We find out if we have them and how valuable they are only when they are needed, either because the business requests an analysis of a particular case or when resolving an incident, that we find out if we have them and how valuable they are.
+We find out if we have them and how valuable they are only when they are needed, either because the business requests an analysis of a particular case or when resolving an incident.

 ### Error handling
 When writing client code, we aim to highlight maximally how we send/retrieve data and hide the “noise“ that comes from error handling.
-In case of HTTP clients error handling is quite extensive but generic enough that the resulting code can be written once and reused when creating subsequent clients.
+In the case of HTTP clients, error handling is quite extensive but generic enough that the resulting code can be written once and reused across all clients.
 In our example, error handling mechanism is hidden inside ```executeHttpRequest``` method.
 It consists of two things: logging and throwing custom exceptions that encapsulate technical exceptions thrown by the underlying HTTP client.